Your Rights and Responsibilities

 - Right to an Accounting of Disclosures.
 You have the right to request an "accounting of non-routine disclosures."
 This is a list of the disclosures we made of medical information about you.
 This would not include disclosures made for treatment, payment or hospital operations or disclosures where authorization has been obtained from you.

-To request this list or accounting of disclosures, you must submit your request in writing to Manager, Health Information Management.
+To request this list or accounting of disclosures, you must submit your request in writing to the, Health Information Management Department.
 Your request must state a time period which may not be longer than six years and may not include dates before April 1, 2003.

 Your request should indicate in what form you want the list (for example, on paper, electronically).
 The first list you request within a 12 month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.